Facts and figures of wastewater

 Wastewater Management A UN-Water Analytical Brief

-Car wash water use
+Car wash water use:

-On the average, a self-serve facility uses 20 gallons of water per vehicle with 3-5 gallons of water loss through evaporation and carryout.
+On average, a self-serve facility uses 20 gallons of water per vehicle with 3-5 gallons of water loss through evaporation and carryout.
 Tunnel car wash facilities can wash from 100 to 1,000 cars a day, using an average of 80 gallons of water per car.

 Page 5,7, Guide to Best Management Practices.
-Florida Department of Environmental Protection, Pollution Prevention Program and Industrial Wastewater Section.
+Florida Department of Environmental Protection, Pollution Prevention Program, and Industrial Wastewater Section.

 The Great Lakes Sewage Dump:

-A study by Sierra Legal found that more than 90 billion litres of untreated sewage were dumped into the Great Lakes each year.
+A study by Sierra Legal found that more than 90 billion liters of untreated sewage were dumped into the Great Lakes each year.
 That’s the same as dumping over 100 Olympic swimming pools of raw sewage into the Great Lakes, every day!